Saleable Pricing

 Our job is to make sure that we arrive at the most accurate valuation and this can be better achieved looking at the value of our home from more than one perspective.

 We will carry out the valuation on our end as well, so that you, the seller, can understand the value of your own home from both perspectives, i.e. yours and ours!
-By being able to look at both sets of valuations carried out by the seller and the agent, we can look to identify where the similarities and/or discrepancies lie between the valuations, to help us arrive at the most accurate valuation!
+By looking at both sets of valuations, each carried out by the seller and the agent, we can look to identify where the similarities and/or discrepancies lie between the valuations, to help us arrive at the most accurate valuation!

-In Step 1 of the exercise above, I suggested that we needed to compile lists of sold comparables and available comparables from the property portals (such as Rightmove or Zoopla).
+In Step 1 of the exercise above (for both sold and available comparables), I advised that we needed to compile lists of sold comparables and available comparables from the property portals (such as Rightmove or Zoopla).
 You may choose to compile these comparable lists yourself, or to make your job easier for you, I can provide you with these comparable lists with our Best Price Guide or Comparables Report.

 Click here to get in touch with me to request for a Best Price Guide or a Comparables Report!